What the Data Tell Us About the UbiSim VR Platform for Nursing Simulation [2024]

 This research brief explores the profound impact of virtual reality (VR) in nursing education and focuses on the UbiSim immersive VR platform for nursing simulation.
-By analyzing peer-reviewed articles, a dissertation project, and a survey conducted by UbiSim, we provide a comprehensive evaluation of VR's efficacy and highlight how UbiSim contributes to the future of nursing education.
+By analyzing peer-reviewed research as well as a survey conducted by UbiSim, we provide a comprehensive evaluation of VR's efficacy and highlight how UbiSim supports nurses in developing the competence and confidence they need to provide patient-centric care.

 The paper “Virtual Reality Simulation Integration in a Prelicensure Nursing Program: Lessons Learned” describes lessons learned for nurse educators considering adopting UbiSim immersive VR simulation technology to reduce the costs of live role-play with standardized patients and relieve the screen fatigue that can accompany 2D computer-based virtual simulation.